 - On-duty faculty may limit the number of sleepovers, at their discretion.
-A limit of three sleepovers (three students) is recommended.
+A limit of three sleepovers (three students) per corridor is recommended.

-- If an underclassman is staying in an upperclass dormitory, his/her underclass curfew still applies.
+- If a ninth- or tenth-grader is staying in an junior or senior dormitory, his/her underclass curfew still applies.

-- The student spending the night must fill out a Sleepover Form (paper form), which requires signatures of faculty on duty in both the visitors’ and the hosts’ dorms.
+- The student spending the night must fill out a paper Sleepover Form, which requires signatures of faculty on duty in both the visitors’ and the hosts’ dorms.
 Copies of this pass must be posted on both visitor and host doors.

 - The host dorm faculty member on duty must notify the School Officer in Charge (SOC) of the sleepover—by phone, email, or through the eSignout system.
 The SOC can be reached at 413-772-9070.

 Alcohol and Drugs

 The legal drinking age in the United States is twenty-one.
 Further, the Academy forbids the use, purchase, attempted purchase, possession, distribution, and sale of alcohol and illegal drugs—in any form, even for students of legal age.
 Similarly, the Academy forbids the possession of equipment or paraphernalia—including vaporizers, personal vaporizers, and electronic smoking devices—involved in the use of illegal drugs.
-Students who choose to remain in the presence of others who are violating this rule—regardless of the level of their participation—will be considered to have violated a major rule of the Academy.
+Students who choose to remain in the presence of others who are violating this rule—regardless of the level of their participation—may be subject to a disciplinary response.